AzureDemos/KubernetesLab/Documentation/ReleasePipelines/README.md

 # Release Pipelines

 Here we are going to create a release pipeline for the API and the Website which will be triggered from our build pipelines.
-We can set different config settings per environment.
+Essentially these pipelines are using deploying the YAML files from our build artifacts using the Kubernetes CLI as we did manually in the [Working with the Kubernetes CLI Stage](../WorkingWithTheKubernetesCLI)

+Other than the fact its all automated the main difference here, is that we will change the placeholder values in the configs and YAML templates with variables we set for each stage of the deplpyment (Dev, UAT, Pre-Prod, Prod, etc)

 ## First install the Replace Tokens addon if you do not already have it